London Air Travel » British Airways » British Airways Fleet Plans »

 BA has 10 Boeing 787-800 in service.

 These all operate in a three class configuration, with no First Class.
 They operate on routes such as Baltimore, Calgary, Chennai, Durban, Hyderabad, Montreal, Nashville, New Orleans, Seoul and, from next year, Pittsburgh.
 The 787 also operates selected frequencies to Toronto.

 The main comment this aircraft attracts is how tight the seating is in World Traveller economy.
 We’ve not actually sat in one of the seats but certainly from observing the cabin mid-flight on a number of flights it does indeed look very tight.

 BA has 18 787-900 aircraft in service

 These aircraft all operate in a four class configuration, with an 8 seat First Class cabin.
 It operates on routes such as Abu Dhabi, Kuala Lumpur, Mexico City, Muscat, San Jose, Santiago and The Seychelles.
 It can also operate on a number of Boeing 787-800 routes above on selected days.

 BA has 12 Boeing 787-1000s on order.

-These are due to be delivered by 2021.
-In total, BA is expected to ultimately have a fleet of approximately 787 family aircraft.
+These are due to be delivered from 2020 to 2023.
+In total, BA is expected to ultimately have a fleet of approximately 42 787 family aircraft.

 BA is due to take delivery of the Airbus A350-1000 aircraft from 2019.